-1 shipping goals.
-Sometimes lost in that discussion is the 2 fact that changes to the Marine Corps ground or air components ripple through the amphibious ship force 3 requirement.
-I know that the Navy's planned purchase of the 4 5 LPD-28 amphibious transport is one effort to address the 6 amphibious shipping shortfall.
-I am interested to know what else the Department of the Navy is doing to close or 7 8 mitigate the gap between requirements and capabilities to ensure our amphibious force meets our needs and is capable 9 10 and ready.

-11 The Defense Department's Defense Strategic Guidance 12 issued in January 2012, followed by the 2014 QDR, and this January our national security strategy, all echo a renewed 13 U.S. military orientation on the Asia-Pacific.
-Consistent 14 15 with that strategy, the Defense Department has been working 16 to realign U.S. military forces in South Korea and Okinawa, 17 and plan to position Navy and Marine Corps forces in Australia, Singapore, and possibly elsewhere in the region.
-18 The problem has also been implementing a plan to forward 19 20 deploy more ships, as shown by the Navy's second rotational 21 deployment of a Littoral combat ship, the USS Fort Worth, in 22 Singapore.
-I am interested in hearing more about these and 23 other aspects of the deployment.

-Again, there are many questions, but I want to conclude by once again thanking all of you for your extraordinary
+- 1 shipping goals.
+Sometimes lost in that discussion is the - 2 fact that changes to the Marine Corps ground or air - 3 components ripple through the amphibious ship force - 4 requirement.
+I know that the Navy's planned purchase of the - 5 LPD-28 amphibious transport is one effort to address the - 6 amphibious shipping shortfall.
+I am interested to know what - 7 else the Department of the Navy is doing to close or - 8 mitigate the gap between requirements and capabilities to - 9 ensure our amphibious force meets our needs and is capable - 10 and ready. - 11 The Defense Department's Defense Strategic Guidance - issued in January 2012, followed by the 2014 QDR, and this - 13 January our national security strategy, all echo a renewed - 14 U.S. military orientation on the Asia-Pacific.
+Consistent - 15 with that strategy, the Defense Department has been working - 16 to realign U.S. military forces in South Korea and Okinawa, - 17 and plan to position Navy and Marine Corps forces in - 18 Australia, Singapore, and possibly elsewhere in the region. - 19 The problem has also been implementing a plan to forward - 20 deploy more ships, as shown by the Navy's second rotational - 21 deployment of a Littoral combat ship, the USS Fort Worth, in - 22 Singapore.
+I am interested in hearing more about these and - 23 other aspects of the deployment. - 24 Again, there are many questions, but I want to conclude - 25 by once again thanking all of you for your extraordinary

-STATEMENT OF HON.
-RAYMOND E. MABUS, JR., SECRETARY, UNITED STATES DEPARTMENT OF THE NAVY, WASHINGTON, D.C.

-3 Secretary Mabus: Thank you, Mr. Chairman.
-Chairman McCain, Ranking Member Reed, members of this committee, 4 5 thank you for this opportunity to discuss the Department of 6 the Navy with Chief of Naval Operations John Greenert and Commandant of the Marine Corps, Joe Dunford.
-I have the 7 8 great privilege of representing the sailors and marines who serve our Nation around the world, the civilians who support 9 them, and all of their families.
+1 service to the Nation, to the Navy, and to the Marine Corps.

+2 Thank you.

+3 Chairman McCain: Mr. Sed cretar y?

+4

+5

+6

+7

+8

+9

 10

+11

+12

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24

+25
-11 As the chairman and Senator Reed pointed out, this is 12 Admiral Greenert's last posture testimony before this 13 committee.
-He has been a steady hand at the helm of the 14 Navy through the past four years of international 15 instability and budget turbulence, and every day his 16 judgment, his advice, his good counsel have been critical.
-17 It is an honor to serve with him, and he will leave a 18 lasting legacy.

-19 Today our security interests face an increasing array 20 of threats and demands, while our budget situation, as you 21 so clearly pointed out, Mr. Chairman, grows more 22 challenging.
-But it is clear that the Navy and Marine Corps 23 team offer the best value to advance both our global 24 security and economic interests.
-Uniquely, the Navy and 25 Marine Corps provide presence around the globe around the
+- 1 STATEMENT OF HON.
+RAYMOND E. MABUS, JR., SECRETARY, - 2 UNITED STATES DEPARTMENT OF THE NAVY, WASHINGTON, D.C. - 3 Secretary Mabus: Thank you, Mr. Chairman.
+Chairman - 4 McCain, Ranking Member Reed, members of this committee, - 5 thank you for this opportunity to discuss the Department of - 6 the Navy with Chief of Naval Operations John Greenert and - 7 Commandant of the Marine Corps, Joe Dunford.
+I have the - 8 great privilege of representing the sailors and marines who - 9 serve our Nation around the world, the civilians who support - 10 them, and all of their families. - 11 As the chairman and Senator Reed pointed out, this is - 12 Admiral Greenert's last posture testimony before this - 13 committee.
+He has been a steady hand at the helm of the - 14 Navy through the past four years of international - 15 instability and budget turbulence, and every day his - 16 judgment, his advice, his good counsel have been critical. - 17 It is an honor to serve with him, and he will leave a - 18 lasting legacy. - 19 Today our security interests face an increasing array - 20 of threats and demands, while our budget situation, as you - 21 so clearly pointed out, Mr. Chairman, grows more - 22 challenging.
+But it is clear that the Navy and Marine Corps - 23 team offer the best value to advance both our global - 24 security and economic interests.
+Uniquely, the Navy and - 25 Marine Corps provide presence around the globe around the